qriar-labs/qiam-ce/README.md

 ## Logging

-The Elestio Keycloak Docker image sends the container logs to stdout.
+The QIAM Docker image sends the container logs to _stdout_.
 To view the logs, you can use the following command:

     docker-compose logs -f